sans-blue-team/DeepBlueCLI/README.md

 - [Output](#output)
 - [Logging setup](#logging-setup)
 - See the [DeepBlue.py Readme](READMEs/README-DeepBlue.py.md) for information on DeepBlue.py
-- See the [DeepWhite Readme](READMEs/README-DeepWhite.md) for information on DeepWhite (detective whitelisting using Sysmon event logs)
+- See the [DeepWhite Readme](READMEs/README-DeepWhite.md) for information on DeepWhite (detective safelisting using Sysmon event logs)

 ## Usage: